Fair Assortment Planning: FPTAS for Problem (SUB-DUAL)

-Recall that we have pre-partitioned $[0, \infty)$ to $\mathcal{O}(n^3)$ well-behaving sub-intervals.
-Now that we have a PTAS for $\max_{W \in I} \kpcard{W, K}$ for each $I$, we can apply Algorithm~\ref{alg:ptas} separately to each sub-interval $I$ and out of the returned assortments, pick the one with the highest cost-adjusted revenue.
-This assortment would then be an $(1-\epsilon)$-approximate solution to Problem \eqref{eq:subdual}.
-The overall runtime of our PTAS is $\mathcal{O}(n^{\lceil 1/\epsilon \rceil + 3}(\log{n}+K))$, since we need to apply Algorithm~\ref{alg:ptas} to $\mathcal{O}(n^3)$ well-behaving sub-intervals.
+Similar to Section \ref{sec:half-approx}, we apply Algorithm~\ref{alg:fptas} to each well-behaving sub-interval $I$.
+The $S_I$ with the highest cost-adjusted revenue is an $(1-\epsilon)$-approx. solution to Problem \eqref{eq:subdual}.
+The overall runtime of our FPTAS is $\mathcal{O}(n^6 K^4/\epsilon^2)$ since Algorithm \ref{alg:fptas} is applied to $\mathcal{O}(n^3)$ well-behaving sub-intervals.